What is the best time of year to sell a house?

 “One of the reasons buyers are more eager to view properties during spring and summer may be due to the longer days,” says Marilyn Blume, a real estate agent with Sotheby’s International Realty in New York City.
 “By getting more exposure for your listing through more traffic, you increase the chances to receive more offers.”

-Homebuyers on a deadline — for example, those who want to buy a house in time for school to start — should make sure they’re in top shape to buy a home.
-That means they’ve checked their credit and debt-to-income ratio to ensure they’re in a strong position to get a mortgage preapproval.
-Otherwise, their efforts might be delayed.
+Homebuyers on a deadline — for example, those who want to acquire a house before the school year begins — should make sure they’re in top financial shape before spring.
+That means checking your credit and debt-to-income ratio to ensure you’re in a strong position to get a mortgage preapproval.
+Otherwise, your efforts might be delayed.

 “April is plenty of time to get a house before school starts, as long as your financing is in order,” DeValdivielso says.
 “The best thing to do is shop around for a loan before you start looking for a house.
 This will give you a good idea of what you can qualify for.”